westwardfishdme/COMP170-study-repository/rock_paper_scissors_example/readme.md

   - Using regex (REGular EXpressions) to find close matches to a word in a list.
   - Using rand (Not cryptographically secure!) to generate random numbers to
 5. Checking user input.
+  - Try/Except error handling inside of the interpret() method to catch any errors; mostly just errors like: pressing the directional arrows on the keyboard, stuff like that.
   - Note: I did not implement Control Code statements (things like Ctrl-C (^C), or Ctrl-D(^D)), so there will be some error messages if you try to kill the program using SIGINT or SIGKILL codes!